lezaf/BiasExplain/README.md

 # Counterfactual Explanations for Recommendation Bias
-Code and data for the paper: "Counterfactual Explanations for Recommendation Bias".
+Code and data for the paper:

+L. Zafeiriou, E. Pitoura, P. Tsaparas, Counterfactual Explanations for Recommendation Bias, BIAS Workshop, ECML-PKDD, 2023.

 ## Datasets
 Folder [datasets](https://github.com/lezaf/BiasExplain/tree/main/datasets) contains the real and synthetic data we used.
 Within this folder: